 The typical Guideline 401(k) client is a tech-savvy company establishing a 401(k) plan for the first time.
 These companies typically have less than 50 employees and use a cloud-based payroll provider like Gusto, Zenefits, OnPay, ADP, Intuit/Quickbooks, or Square (click here to see the full list of supported payroll providers).

 That being said, many of our clients are established companies with hundreds of employees who are simply looking to minimize asset-based fees and offer the most participant-focused 401(k) plan possible.

 Which payroll providers does Guideline integrate with?

 Payroll integration is one of Guideline’s main features -- it allows us to automate plan administration and recordkeeping, which is a big relief for plan sponsors.
 Guideline features integrations with major cloud-based payroll companies like Gusto, Zenefits, OnPay, ADP, Intuit/Quickbooks, Rippling, and Square (click here to see the full list of supported payroll providers).

 How does plan design work?
 Are there any plan design limitations I should know about?

 You can schedule time with a Guideline Account Executive to talk about plan design and compliance testing.
 Click here to see Guideline’s plan design options.
-Please note that every Guideline plan features automatic enrollment, and we do not currently provide new comparability profit sharing or an hours of service eligibility restriction.
+Please note that every Guideline plan features automatic enrollment, and we do not currently support an hours-of-service (i.e. part-time employee) eligibility restriction.